Insert-Generic-Name-Here/Hamming-Code-Implementation/README.md

 ## Input and how to use

-To execute the Server Socket run the server script with the parameters of **q r n** where:
+To execute the Server Socket run the sage server script with the parameters of **q r n** where:
 q: The Order of the Galois Field
 r: The Order of the Hamming Code
 n: The Maximum Noise to add to the Encoded Messages **NOTE**: the noise is selected randomly, in the integer set [0, n]